R.B.I. Baseball: Gameplay

 The infield fly rule is not implemented.

 The rosters for the eight teams are fairly accurate if simplified representations of the playoff rosters from their respective years.
 Each team has 8 starting batters, four bench players, two starting pitchers and two relievers.
 The player can start any pitcher they like, though the relievers have very low stamina.
-But if they play consecutive games without resetting the system, any starting pitcher used in the previous game will be unavailable.
+If they play consecutive games without resetting the system, any starting pitcher used in the previous game will be unavailable.
 The player has to wait until the game starts before substituting players with pinch hitters, who can play any position.
 Pinch runners are not implemented.

 Unlike Major League Baseball, R.B.I.
 Baseball implements the mercy rule—if one team is ahead by ten or more runs after any number of completed innings, the game ends immediately.

 Additionally, while the statistics shown on the screen for each player in the original game were reasonably accurate, their playing attributes were not always accurate.
 For example, George Brett was depicted in-game as a right-handed batter, while the real-life Brett batted left-handed.
 Also, all real-life switch hitters, such as Tim Raines, were depicted exclusively as left-handed batters.

 In Vs. RBI Baseball, the teams are made up of legends from 10 different franchises.
 These players were statistically represented with their best seasons.
-A notable exception was that of McGwire, who was included on the Oakland team, and was statistically represented by his potential numbers.
+A notable exception was McGwire, who was included on the Oakland team, and was statistically represented by his potential numbers.
 In a remarkable display of foresight, he was projected to hit 62 home runs in his best season.
 In 1998, he set the then-major league record for home runs in a season with 70.

 From the second game onward in the original R.B.I.
-Baseball series, all of the (then) 26 (later 28) Major League Baseball teams were featured; however, these later games also did not have a full MLB license, so the teams were only identified by their cities (however, they still had real player names as they had the MLBPA license).
+Baseball series, all of the (then) 26 (later 28) Major League Baseball teams were featured; however, these later games also did not have a full MLB license, so the teams were only identified by their cities (though they still had real player names as they had the MLBPA license).
 Beginning with the third game in the series, some playoff teams of the recent past were featured, which also include the rosters of those teams in the years that they qualified.